 When it comes to credit cards, one of the major factors that we always consider when applying is the credit card interest rate.
 The interest rate plays a huge role in applying for and owning a credit card, which is considered an additional expense.

 Many credit cards have very high-interest rates, and some have lower interest rates but fewer features and perks.
-So, how do you get the perfect balance between having a credit card with good features and a good interest rate?
+How can you strike the right balance between a credit card with great features and a favorable interest rate?

 This article will teach you how to get the best deal on credit card interest rates.